Junior Faculty Manuscript and Research Colloquium

 Events funded with this support should be timed to maximize the impact of the intellectual engagement with the scholar’s work prior to their formal review at Yale.

-Interviews with past Junior Faculty Manuscript and Research Colloquium grant recipients
+Interviews with past Junior Faculty Manuscript and Research Colloquium participants

 - Jennifer Allen (History)